infinum/ios-handbook/Custom xcconfigs files for dummies.md

 ## Intro

-Usually when working in multi team enviroment, and/or when you need to use multiple configurations, xCode project settings UI can quickly get really messy, and it is hard to track changes.
+Usually when working in multi team environment, and/or when you need to use multiple configurations, Xcode project settings UI can quickly get really messy, and it is hard to track changes.

-git log is not really usefull with that amount of noise you get by changing one simple *bool*.
+`git log` is not really useful with that amount of noise you get by changing one simple *bool*.

 ### Proposed project structure (xcconfig files, build targets, build configurations)